 How does ohms law work with 2 batteries?

-For RBA users: When using the Ohm's Law Calculator to calculate the battery amp draw of a coil in a RBA, always use 4.2 volts as the voltage (a fully charged battery's voltage).
+For RBA users: When using the Ohm's Law Calculator to calculate the battery amp draw of a coil in a RBA on a mechanical mod, always use 4.2 volts as the voltage (a fully charged battery's voltage).
 You should never pull more amps than the continuous discharge rate in amps for that battery, and you should allow for some safe headroom on top of that.
 Amp ratings for batteries

 For regulated mod users: The voltage output from a regulated mod is not the battery voltage (as it is in a mechanical mod).
 It is converted using a combination of buck/boost and/or PWM (pulse width modulation) circuitry or pulsed DC circuitry in the processor to achieve the desired wattage to fire the atomizer.
 The processor's amp limit determines the amp requirement in this application, not the atomizer resistance.